Basics

 - Mapping and formatting are enabled by interface

-.
-Predefined patterns for field mapping (ABAP ⇆ JSON), Camel Case, UPPER/lower case can be found in classzcl_ajson_mapping
+zif_ajson_mapping.
+Predefined patterns for field mapping (ABAP ⇆ JSON), Camel Case, UPPER/lower case can be found in classzcl_ajson_mapping - Predefined filters are available in

 Creating from (deprecated?)